-Children in Year 1, 2, 3 and 4 who receive free school meals will also receive free milk.
+Children in Year 1, 2, 3 and 4 who receive benefit based free school meals will also receive free milk.

-Other children may have milk at the cost of between £10.00 and £13.00 per term.
-The price varies depending on the length of the term and the administrative costs which are set by county.
+Other children may have milk at the cost of between £12.00 and £18.00 per term.
+The price varies depending on the length of the term, the price per carton and the administrative costs which are set by county.
 Orders are placed at the end of the preceding term.